raysan5/raylib/tools/rexm/README.md

     - Examples `Makefile`: multi-platform build configuration
     - Examples `Makefile.Web`: specific Web building configuration
     - raylib Visual Studio 2022 solution: Include a separate project with example, in correct category
- - Add example to examples `README.md` table, in corerct category
+ - Add example to examples `README.md` table, in correct category
  - Compile example for Web and upload to `raylib.com` open-source repository
  - Update `raylib.com` webpage to include example running on real-time

-All the following files need to be require to be review every time an examples is added or modified:
+All the following files are required to be reviewed every time an example is added or modified:

 ```
   - Add: raylib/examples/<category>/<category>_example_name.c